UPDATES & INFORMATION

 CONTACT: Christian Knight, outreach, email@example.com, (425) 587-3831 or Contact Project Engineer Patrick Herbig at firstname.lastname@example.org, (425) 587-3841.

-Construction begins mid-September to early October on sewer line upgrades beneath sections of Norkirk’s Fifth and Sixth streets.
+Construction begins early fall on sewer line upgrades beneath sections of Norkirk’s Fifth and Sixth streets.
 On Sixth Street, between 10th and 11th avenues, the City is replacing 325 linear feet of six-inch, concrete pipe with eight-inch PVC sewer line.
 On Fifth Street, between Central Way and Ninth Avenue, Kirkland is replacing more than 1,400 feet of deteriorating eight-inch concrete sewer line with an eight-inch PVC pipe.

 The existing sewer pipes are nearing the end of their useful lives.

 The contractor’s crews will be working between 8 a.m. and 5 p.m., Monday to Friday.
 Shoreline Construction expects to finish the upgrades and restoration by December.
+The design and permitting phase ended in September.
+City Council awarded the contract to Shoreline Construction on Sept.
+5.

 WHAT TO EXPECT: